Commodoreprime/godot-cli-launcher/README.md

 ```

 ### Ordering and priority
-The order of the arguments do not matter, just as long as they occur before any unrecongized arguments are passed (i.e. `--editor`).
+The order of the arguments do not matter, just as long as they occur before any unrecongized script arguments are passed (i.e. `--editor`) (See [Additional arguments](#additional-arguments) for arguments recognized by the script).

 Additionally, the first occurance of a recgonized keyword (such as release version) will take precdence over any that come after.